What is Coronavirus?

-Key 2 Care Ltd will take all reasonable measures to prevent the transmission of the Covid-19 virus via its care staff, including:·
+This organisation will take all reasonable measures to prevent the transmission of the Covid-19 virus via its care staff, including:

 Care Planning and Referrals

-During the pandemic crisis Key 2 Care Ltd will keep service user care plans under constant review to ensure that their needs are being met.
-It will also carry out full risk assessments in relation to any new referrals in order to ensure that the prospective service users and their staff are kept safe from cross-infection of the coronavirus.
+Duringthe pandemic crisis the organisation will keep service user care plans under constant review to ensure that their needs are being met.
+It will also carry out full risk assessments in relation to any new referrals in order to ensure that the prospective service users and their staff are kept safe from cross infection of the coronavirus.
 Vulnerable service users will be identified and plans will be put in place to ensure their safety.
-Key 2 Care Ltd will work closely with relatives/carers and with care and health partners and charities/community support groups.
+The organisation will work closely with relatives/carers and with care and health partners and charities/community support groups.
 Where necessary arrangements for mutual aid will be established with reference to our existing information sharing and adult safeguarding policies.
 Plans for mutual aid may be agreed which reduce the number of different people visiting a certain individual, especially those who are considered at risk or subject to shielding arrangements.

-Key 2 Care Ltd will follow relevant guidance on the care of people during the pandemic, including Coronavirus (COVID-19): Provision of Home Care published by PHE According to the guidance:·
+This organisation will follow relevant guidance on the care of people during the pandemic, including Coronavirus (COVID-19): Provision of Home Care (updated November 2021) published by PHE.
+Accordingto the guidance:

-Key2 Care Ltd is aware of the implications of the current situation for its service users who might lack mental capacity to understand the decisions that are being taken or to act in line with them.
+The care service is aware of the implications of the current situation for it's service users who might lack mental capacity to understand the decisions that are being taken or to act in line with them.
 The service will do everything it can to ensure that it applies “best interests” principles in communicating with people without capacity and in taking the decisions that are required in line with the current public health requirements.

 Personal Protective Equipment (PPE)

-Key2 Care Ltd will continue to maintain its safe recruitment policies andprocedures in line with its registration requirements.
-In the event of it being unable to maintain its staffing complement and levels because of shortages caused by the current situation with staff sickness or having to self-isolate, it will follow the respective guidance produced by the CQC and Skills for Care(England).
-This will enable it, where necessary, to “fast track” its recruitment procedures, including DBS checks, in order to maintain staffing levels that keep service users safe and have their needs met as well as enabling it to employ additional staff that enables it to cope with the additional burdens created by the coronavirus situation and any outbreaks of Covid-19 illnesses.
+The care service will continue to maintain its safe recruitment policies andprocedures in line with its registration requirements.
+In the event of it being unable to maintain its staffing complement and levels because of shortages caused by the current situation with staff sickness or having to self-isolate, it will follow the respective guidance produced by the CQC.
+Thiswill enable it, where necessary, to “fast track” its recruitment procedures, including DBS checks, in order to maintain staffing levels that keep service users safe and have their needs met as well as enabling it to employ additional staff that enables it to cope with the additional burdens created by the coronavirus situation and any outbreaks of Covid-19 illnesses.

 Induction and Training

-Key2 Care Ltd will keep all risk assessments of its training arrangements under review.
+This care service will keep all risk assessments of its training arrangements under review.
 Assessments will include the running of induction training programmes for Care Certificate.
 Face-to-face training that is not deemed to be a priority at the current time will be cancelled or rescheduled.
 Where possible face-to-face training will be replacedby online “e-learning” methods.
 This will include “blended”learning where theory elements are carried out online prior to attending, thus reducing the amount of face-to-face time.
 Priority face-to-face training elements that cannot be replaced with online alternatives will proceed with suitable Covid-safe risk mitigation procedures in place, including:

-Inductionof new staff who are new to care work will still follow a Care Certificate Induction pathway but with an expectation that the usual time period, particularly for work based assessments, might need to be extended and the programme developed more incrementally.
+Inductionof new staff who are new to care work will still follow a Care Certificate pathway but with an expectation that the usual time period, particularly for work-based assessments, might need to be extended and the programme developed more incrementally.
 Induction of new staff with experience of care work will focus on ensuring they are competent to carry out their roles and tasks in the current circumstances by ensuring that they implement key policies and procedures regarding service users’ care, and ensuring that it is safe and effective.
 Much of the induction for any new staff will be carried out through workplace instruction, support, supervision and guidance from management and experienced staff.
+The care service’s “safe to leave policy” will continue to apply.
 No new staff member will be allowed to work completely on their own without sufficient evidence that it is safe for them to do so.

 Testing and Tracing